Computer Vision Applications Examples Across Different Industries

 Self-driving cars technology is possibly the field where the transition of decision-making to AI-powered technology became the most apparent for the entire world.
 Decisions made by cars are primarily based on data gathered from many cameras installed in different positions.
 A number of other technologies, such as accident prevention, also mainly relate to visual data.

-Other popular examples of using Computer Vision in transportation include licence plate recognition, real-time traffic violation analysis, and smart traffic systems that are in a large development.
+Other popular computer vision examples in transportation include license plate recognition, real-time traffic violation analysis, and smart traffic systems that are in large developments.

-The road applications became so developed that recently the multi-camera systems which detect the dangerous driving style or the driver’s fatigue and issue the respective warnings started to be installed in the corporate delivery trucks by companies such as Amazon.
+The road applications became so developed that recently, the multi-camera systems that detect the dangerous driving style or driver fatigue and issue the respective warnings started to be installed in the corporate delivery trucks by companies such as Amazon.

 Promising Computer Vision project ideas

-Despite the possible impression that Computer Vision has found its way into every industry possible, there are still many applications that are waiting for optimal Computer Vision solutions.
+Despite the possible impression that computer vision AI examples have found their way into every industry possible, there are still many applications that are waiting for optimal Computer Vision solutions.
 Here are some of the Computer Vision project ideas that are largely discussed but still have a lot of unexplored potential that can be used for boosting the project ideas:

-• Handwriting recognition – slightly more challenging than the character recognition and becomes more challenging with different writing styles;
+• Handwriting recognition – slightly more challenging than character recognition, and becomes more challenging with different writing styles;

 • Human gesture recogniser – despite a lot of research in the area, there are still many unexplored cultural situations.
 Sign language recognition is one of the most classic and yet challenging applications.